garrandall/popular-music-data/tracks/monopoly-ariana-grande-victoria-monet.md

 Said I don't even care

 Remember when we made a fuckin' album off that Clicquot?
-(Ooh) I never track my vocals, so shout out to Eric Vetro (I love Eric Vetro, man) This been buildin' up, I guess this friendship like Home Depot (Ooh) I'm so thankful working with my best friend, she the chico She the chico  (Yeah)
+(Oh) I never track my vocals, so shout out to Eric Vetro (I love Eric Vetro, man) This been buildin' up, I guess this friendship like Home Depot (Oh) I'm so thankful working with my best friend, she the chico She the chico  (Yeah)

 Where you at?
 Where you been?
 (Oh yeah)